-Section 11 of this bill adds to the statutory ethical standards by prohibiting public officers and employees from using their position or power in government to take any actions or compel a subordinate to take any actions that a reasonable person would find, based on the given set of facts and circumstances, to be a gross or unconscionable abuse of official position or power that undermines the people's faith in the integrity or impartiality of public officers and employees.
+The Ethics Law prohibits public officers and employees from using their position in government to secure or grant any unwarranted privileges, preferences, exemptions or advantages for themselves, any business entities in which they have a significant pecuniary interest or any persons to whom they have a commitment in a private capacity.
+(NRS 281A.400) Section 11 of this bill adds to the statutory ethical standards by prohibiting public officers and employees from using their position or power in government to take any actions or compel a subordinate to take any actions that a reasonable person would find, based on the given set of facts and circumstances, to be a gross or unconscionable abuse of official position or power that would undermine the integrity or impartiality of a reasonable person in the public officer's or employee's position under the same or similar facts and circumstances.
 However, the prohibition in section 11 does not apply to any allegations claiming only bias, error or abuse of discretion in any actions taken by public officers and employees within the normal course and scope of their position or power in government.